15 million ruined vaccine doses mean Johnson & Johnson will take charge of Baltimore plant

 Johnson & Johnson is set to deliver about 24 million additional vaccine doses by the end of April, and nearly 100 million total by the end of May.
 President Joe Biden has pledged that every US adult will be eligible for a Covid-19 vaccine by May 1, and recently set a new target of 200 million shots in arms by the end of his first 100 days in office.

-In a statement Saturday, AstraZeneca, which developed the other vaccine being produced at the Emergent plant in Baltimore, said it was working to “identify an alternative location” for manufacturing.
+In a statement Saturday, AstraZeneca, which developed the other vaccine being produced at Baltimore’s Emergent plant, said it was working to “identify an alternative location” for manufacturing.

-The US invested in stockpiling AstraZeneca doses for use in the US last year in anticipation of an emergency use authorization that has yet to materialize, according to the New York Times.
+The US invested in stockpiling AstraZeneca doses for use in the country last year in anticipation of an emergency use authorization that has yet to materialize, according to the New York Times.

 Even before Saturday, however, AstraZeneca’s Covid-19 vaccine has had a troubled go of things as the company hopes it will become the fourth coronavirus vaccine to receive an emergency use authorization in the US.